hrouault/Brecs/doc/source/plugin.rst

   A more straightforward way to otain the background level but which is less accurate in the case of a very dense sample is to take the median over the whole stack of images to reconstruct.
+  This parameters can also help with taking into account the different levels measured when not sample is present (this is typically the "hot" pixels observed with CMOS cameras).
+Hence, for CMOS cameras, the `Background` parameters can be an image acquired when the shutter is present.

 * **Fluorophore mean intensity**
   Mean number of photons emitted by a fluorophore.
 In the simplest mode where